shells-dw/streamdeck-totalmix/README.md

 # Changelog
+## [2.2.1] - 2022-05-14
+### Updated
+- updated readme.md to reflect potential issues with Windows 11 and mirror channel
+- moved files locally from a dying drive, git recognizes them all as modified now and I can't be bothered to mess with that, so I'm pushing it, but nothing should have changed except for a bit of debugging I added for testing this Windows 11 thing in osconoff.cs.
+## [2.2.0] - 2022-04-29
+### Improvement
+- Updated default graphics
+- Updated README.md to reflect graphics changes
 ## [2.1.0] - 2022-04-28
 ### Improvement
 - Show/Hide UI should work now even when/after moving back to Stream Deck top level